Information for postgraduate applicants

 Read the information about each scholarship carefully, as some will require you to make an additional application, to the relevant funding partner of the Trust.

-Funding for international students and EU students with financial need is highly competitive.
+Funding for international students with financial need is highly competitive.
 We expect students with financial need to research and apply for all suitable scholarships, and to make applications to the Trust’s funding partners if required.

-The University's International Student Team provides a Visa Advice Service, offering free, confidential advice on a range of immigration matters.
-Please see the Service's information pages for further details, or submit your query via e-mail to the Team.
+The University's International Student Office can provide visa advice on a range of student immigration matters.
+Please see the information pages for further details, or submit your query via e-mail to the team.